-At The Lincy Institute, she steers Computer Science research to inform The Institute's data collection, management, and analysis efforts.
-She leads the Institute’s technology initiatives including its data repository; assessing the information technology needs of Southern Nevada’s nonprofit and government agencies within the sectors of health, education and social services; and collaborating with those agencies to build and enhance their IT capacity through scalable and easy to implement systems that have high quality of service and low operating costs.
+At The Lincy Institute, she steers computer and data science research to inform The Institute's data collection, management, analysis, and visualization efforts.
+She leads the Institute’s data and technology initiatives including its data repository; assessing data analytics and information technology needs in health, education, and social services in Southern Nevada; and collaborating with local organizations to build and enhance their information technology and data management capacity through scalable and easy to implement systems that have high quality of service and low operating costs.